Your Ad Here

 Views around Club Acela.

-The self serve beverage area.
-I relaxed until my boarding time for my train to Philadelphia.
-I called Steve Grande of Trainweb.com to report on this trip so far.
-I talked to the Club Attendent and showed him my web site which he enjoyed looking at.
-I left him as he was enjoying my Tribute to Amtrak on my home page.
-I sat down and just mentally prepared myself for my last train ride to Philadelphia.
+Once I had checked in, I tried both of their computers, but neither of them worked.
+I used the self-serve beverage area before I relaxed until it was time to board my train to Philadelphia.
+I called Steve Grande of Trainweb.com to report on the trip so far.
+Then I talked to the Club Attendant and showed him my website, which he enjoyed.
+I sat down and mentally prepared myself for the train ride to Philadelphia.

-I walked out the west door of Club Acela at 3:06 PM and made my way out to track 10 boarding Amfleet Coach 21704.
-This train consisted of AME7 921, Business Coach 44706, Cafe 43352, Coaches 21150, 21704, 82524, 82523.
-82541 and 44279 bringing up the markers.
-I was looking forward to this trip being aboard Amfleet again after a few years to Philadelphia.
-We departed Washington Union Station on time and sped to New Carrolton followed shortly by BWI Airport where passengers detraining had to be in the front five cars.
-On the way to Baltimore a motor scooter had been placed between the rails in our path but when we got there a young man and women were standing off of the tracks with it.
-We entered the First and Second Baltimore Tunnels where work was taking place on the east track before we stopped at Baltimore.
-Since this is Easter Sunday with heavy passenger boarding our conductor said to throw the timetable out the window and we would get there when we get there.
-It was a beautiful Spring afternoon as we crossed the arms of Chesapeake Bay along our route.
-The train ran non stop to Wilmington, Delaware then made the sprint to 30th Street Station in Philadelphia where I detrained very happy to be there.
+I walked out of the west door of Club Acela at 3:06 PM and made my way to Track 10, boarding Amfleet Coach 21704.
+The train consisted of AEM7 921, Business Coach 44706, Cafe 43352, Coaches 21150, 21704, 82524, 82523, 82541 with 44279 bringing up the markers.
+I was looking forward to being aboard Amfleet again en route to Philadelphia.
+We departed Washington Union Station on time and sped to New Carrolton, followed shortly by Baltimore Washington International Airport, where the detraining passengers had to be in the front five cars.
+On the way to Baltimore, a motor scooter had been placed between the rails in our path, but when we got there a young man and woman were standing off of the tracks with it.
+We entered the First and Second Baltimore Tunnels, where work was taking place on the east track before we stopped at Baltimore.
+Since this was Easter Sunday and we had heavy passenger boardings, our conductor decided to throw the timetable "out the window" and we would get there when we get there.
+It was a beautiful spring afternoon as we crossed the arms of Chesapeake Bay along our route.
+The train ran non-stop to Wilmington, Delaware, then made the sprint to 30th Street Station in Philadelphia where I detrained, very happy to be there.

-I went up into the 30th Street station and found the entrance to Club Acela up on the 2nd Floor.
-I used my Guest Reward Select Plus Card to gain entry and once inside decide to have a look around Club Acela.
+I went up to the 30th Street station and found the entrance to Club Acela on the second floor.
+I used my Guest Reward Select Plus Card to gain entry and once inside, decided to have a look around.

-The room overlooks the station like the Club Acela in Boston.
-I used the computer and checked my E-mail.
-This Club Acela has plenty of room and is well stocked for passengers use.
-I went to the SEPTA Ticket Window told their agent what I wanted to do in Philadelphia.
-She sold me Day Passes which I bought two of for my two day visit to Philadelphia.
-I took a SEPTA Train over to Market East then walked to the Holiday Inn Express where I checked in and put my stuff in the room before going out to ride SEPTA.
+The room overlooks the station, like the Club Acela in Boston.
+I used the computer to check my e-mail.
+This Club Acela has plenty of room and is well stocked for passenger's use.
+Later, I went to the SEPTA ticket window and told the agent what I wanted to do in Philadelphia.
+She suggested day passes, of which I bought two for my visit to Philadelphia.
+I took a SEPTA train over to Market East and then walked to the Holiday Inn Express where I checked in, before going out to ride SEPTA..

 Part 2 Riding SEPTA, River Line and PATCO.